 Before building HealthScout, Dunkle was a top editor at the world's largest magazine, Reader's Digest, whose readership of 100 million included one in four American adults.
 Besides directing the magazine's core editorial staff, Dunkle created original articles for its 48 editions around the globe.
 Among the articles:

-Dunkle began his journalism career as a reporter for small-town newspapers in his native Pennsylvania.
+Dunkle began his journalism career during his teens, as a reporter for small-town newspapers in his native Pennsylvania.
 His wife, Mary, is a vice president of the National Organization for Rare Disorders.
-The Dunkles live in Connecticut with two of their sons, John and Tom.
-A third son, Bill, lives in New York City.
+The Dunkles live in Connecticut.

 .